martinfrances107/adventOfCode2023/README.md

         |
         FJ

-        have identified this as the pathalogcal case from J to F should be downwards, but up is taken
+        have identified this as the pathalogical case from J to F should be downwards, but up is taken

         Need to add a method to at the start inspect the s tile